KRFOSS/kali-docs/usb/live-usb-install-with-windows/index.md

 2. If you're running under Windows, there is not one tool that is considered the overall best for imaging.
 We recommend [Etcher](https://www.balena.io/etcher/) _(installer or portable)_ as it is simpler to use, however [Rufus](https://rufus.ie/) is another popular option with its advance options.
 If one does not work for you, consider the other.

 3. A USB drive, 8GB or larger _(Systems with a direct SD card slot can use an SD card with similar capacity.
 The procedure is identical.)_

+{{% notice info %}}
+During this procedure, you might see some warnings telling you that Kali Linux contains malware, trojan, virus or whatever.
+This message usually comes from Windows Defender or USB Defender, or a third-party antivirus.
+Those warnings are expected: Kali Linux is packed with pentesting tools that are likely to be flagged as malware.
+Just ignore the warnings.
+{{% /notice %}}

 - - -